paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Audit log

-As I found, audit log is present with [director module](https://www.icinga.org/2016/03/24/icinga-director-released/).
-There is no build-in audit in IcingaWeb2 at the moment.
+As I found, the audit log is present with [director module](https://www.icinga.org/2016/03/24/icinga-director-released/).
+There is no built-in audit in IcingaWeb2 at the moment.

 ### UI